 I sit, in a daze, listening to the monotone voice of a man who has repeated himself one too many times.
 “In the unlikely event of a loss of cabin pressure, oxygen masks will drop from the panel above you.”
 I peer at the overhead panel, wondering if any other emergency might warrant the use of oxygen masks.

 We’ve sold almost all of our possessions, said good-bye to our friends and family, and bought a one-way ticket to Bali.
 My wife grips my hand nervously as the enormous aircraft meanders its way towards the runway.
 We are both wondering the same thing: “What the hell are we thinking?”
-The next couple of years will be far from ordinary: Indonesia, India, Vietnam, Thailand, Cambodia, Malaysia, and then, who knows?
+The next couple of years will be far from ordinary: Indonesia, India, Vietnam, Thailand, Cambodia, Malaysia, the Philippines, the UK, and then, who knows?

 This new way of life will be quite an adjustment.
 It has, after all, been just a few months since I spent the bulk of my time working like a crazy person and looking forward to my weekly panic attack.
 From my seat on Flight SA316, this 10-year period feels like little more than a bad dream.
-Who would have thought that I, of all people, could achieve such a dramatic change so quickly, or easily?
+Who would have thought that I, of all people, could achieve such a dramatic change so quickly?

 The hospital bed…